 What is Pentium?

-Pentium or Intel Pentium is a part of a family of x86 microprocessors.
-It was originally a replacement to the 80486 processor and in 1993 the first P5 family (586) processor, called Pentium was introduced.
+Pentium or Intel Pentium is part of a family of x86 microprocessors.
+It was originally a replacement for the 80486 processor, and in 1993, the first P5 family (586) processor, called Pentium, was introduced.

 The word Pentium comes from the Greek word meaning “five”.
 The name is used because it’s the fifth processor in the 80×86 line.

-Followed by the first processor in 1993, Intel in 1995 introduced the Pentium Pro.
-It became the first to contain high-speed integrated Level 2 memory cache with its own bus.
+Followed by the first processor in 1993, Intel 1995 introduced the Pentium Pro.
+It became the first to contain a high-speed integrated Level 2 memory cache with its bus.

 Intel Pentium processors are classic, low-cost chips for entry-level PCs.
 The latest processor with the Intel Architecture 32-bit (IA-32) is Pentium 4.

-It is the longest serving family that is produced by Intel, even above the Celeron family.
+It is the longest-serving family produced by Intel, even above the Celeron family.

 Bus refers to the communication channel between other devices and the processor.
-The bus speed states the rate at which data can enter and leave the processor case.
+The bus speed states the rate data can enter and leave the processor case.

 The fastest bus speed for Pentium is 1,066 MHz.
-This means that the Pentium processor communicates with other devices of the computer, like keyboard, hard drive, etc. much faster.
+This means the Pentium processor communicates much faster with other computer devices, like the keyboard, hard drive, etc.

-The Pentium III processors come with 512KB of L2 cache memory and relies on a 133MHz system bus.
+The Pentium III processors have 512KB of L2 cache memory and rely on a 133MHz system bus.
 It supports multiprocessing and hyperthreading.
 Also, the fastest processor in the Pentium line has a clock speed of 3.8GHz.

 What is Celeron?

 The first ever Celeron-based CPU was based on the Pentium II design.
-The majority of its processors are based on Pentium II/Pentium III cores.
+Most of its processors are based on Pentium II/Pentium III cores.

 Although, the latest chips come in Pentium 4.
 Celeron is the second least dominant processor of the Intel family.

 The majority of Celeron processors run at speeds of 1.4 GHz or less.
-Celeron is of low-end IA-32 and x86-64 chips designed specifically for low-cost PCs.
+Celeron is of low-end IA-32 and x86-64 chips explicitly designed for low-cost PCs.

-Comparing it to Pentium again, Celeron chips have somewhat lower performance along with low cache memory.
+Compared to Pentium, Celeron chips have lower performance and low cache memory.

-When it was based on the Pentium II design, it had a low bus and smaller cache but with time, Celeron processors have wandered to Pentium III and Pentium 4 design.
+When it was based on the Pentium II design, it had a low bus and smaller cache, but with time, Celeron processors have wandered to Pentium III and Pentium 4 designs.
 These chips are cheaper than Pentium processors.

 Main Differences Between Pentium and Celeron

-- Pentium processors supports multiprocessing and hyperthreading and Celeron does not
+- Pentium processors support multiprocessing and hyperthreading, and Celeron does not

-- The fastest bus speed for Pentium it is 1,066 MHz with 512KB of L2 cache memory and The fastest bus speed for a Celeron processor is 400 MHz with only 128KB of cache memory
+- The fastest bus speed for Pentium is 1,066 MHz with 512KB of L2 cache memory, and The fastest bus speed for a Celeron processor is 400 MHz with only 128KB of cache memory

 - Celeron chips are cheaper than Pentium chips.